Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Method

 \subsection{Value Function Approximation}

-Distance monotonic representations (Definition \ref{def:mono}) allow us to recast the original goal-conditioned RL problem as a distance one.
-More specifically, consider the following approximation of the value function:
+Distance monotonic representations (Definition~\ref{def:mono}) allow us to recast the original goal-conditioned RL problem as a distance one: similarly to the case of isometric maps, we can approximate the optimal value function using distances in the learned latent representation:

-where $s_g$ is the goal state and $r_g$ is its associated sparse reward.
+where $s_g$ is the goal state and $r_g$ is its associated sparse reward (only given at the goal state).
 This approximation would be identical to the true optimal value function only when the representation is an isometry of the graph.

-However, if distance monotonicity is preserved we can prove that a greedy policy built on this value function is equivalent to the optimal policy.
-Define the greedy policy according to the value function $V$ as ${\pi_g^V(s) = \argmax_a V(T(s, a))}$.
-We have the following:
+However, distance monotonicity is enough to retain relative distances between states.
+Figure~\ref{fig:values} shows the estimated value function of different algorithms for a maze-like problem, using offline datasets collected with a random policy.
+In such problems the value function should retain the topology of the maze and estimate the value of each position in the maze based on the distance to the goal within the maze.

+Figure~\ref{fig:values} (red) highlights that a distance monotonic representation (MetricRL) is the only value function able to correctly estimate the low value of the bottom left corner of the maze when the goal is on the other branch of the maze.
+Equations~\ref{eq:loss} and~\ref{eq:value} allow us to abstract the estimate of the value function from the distribution of the policy that collected the dataset, as we highlight in Figure~\ref{fig:values_appendix} for policies of different values.
+Note that, for more complex topologies (Figure~\ref{fig:values}, orange), distance monotonicity is not equivalent to isometries.
+However, as we show in the next subsection, our approximation still allows us to estimate a provably optimal policy.